Love is a very central theme to the Bible, in fact, the Bible is the story of God’s love for his creation.

 Now, what is love?
 The usage of the word in today’s society can be super confusing.
 Do we love french fries the same way we do our family?
 Do we display the same for our spouse or partner?

-I hope this post helped you understand that there are several answers to what is love.
+I hope this post helped you understand that the way to fix love is by doing instead of feeling.
 Love can be many different things, but it always requires some sort of action.

-Whether you are talking familial (storge), brotherly (philio), physical desire (eros), or unconditional (agape), some amount of sacrifice is required to maintain the relationship.
+Whether you are talking familial (storge), brotherly (philio), physical desire (eros), or unconditional (agape), some amount of sacrifice is required to maintain any relationship.

 Now it's your turn!